 South Dakota Mortgage Rates Quick Facts

-South Dakota is larger than more than half the states in the nation, but it’s also one of the least populated.
-South Dakota mortgage rates are historically below the national average.
-The current 2016 rate is very close to the national average rate.
+South Dakota is physically larger than more than half of all U.S. states, but it’s also one of the least populated.
+South Dakota mortgage rates are historically in line with national averages.

 South Dakota Historic Mortgage Rates*

 |Year||South Dakota Rate||U.S. Rate|

 *The FHFA stopped reporting new data in 2018.

 If you are planning on buying a home in the Mount Rushmore State, you will want to set a budget before you embark on your search for a place to live.
 It might also be a good idea to consider getting a mortgage preapproval from a lender, which can help to streamline the homebuying process.